ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Chemotherapy for prostate cancer is given through an intravenous (IV) tube placed into a vein using a needle.
 It may help patients with advanced or castration-resistant prostate cancer.
 A chemotherapy regimen usually consists of a specific number of cycles given over a set period of time.

 There are several standard drugs used for prostate cancer.
-In general, standard chemotherapy begins with docetaxel combined with a steroid called prednisone.
-This chemotherapy has been shown to help men with advanced prostate cancer live longer compared with another chemotherapy drug, mitoxantrone (Novantrone).
+In general, standard chemotherapy begins with docetaxel (Taxotere) combined with a steroid called prednisone (multiple brand names).
+This chemotherapy has been shown to help men with metastatic castration-resistant prostate cancer live longer when compared with another chemotherapy drug, mitoxantrone (Novantrone).
 Mitoxantrone was one of the first chemotherapies approved for metastatic castration-resistant prostate cancer, but it is not commonly used.
 Mitoxantrone is most useful for controlling pain from the cancer and is sometimes considered in specific situations.

 In general, the side effects of chemotherapy depend on the individual, the type of chemotherapy received, the dose used, and the length of treatment, but they can include fatigue, sores in the mouth and throat, diarrhea, nausea and vomiting, constipation, blood disorders, nervous system effects, changes in thinking and memory, sexual and reproductive issues, appetite loss, pain, and hair loss.
 The side effects of chemotherapy usually go away once treatment has finished.
 However, some side effects may continue, come back, or develop later.
 Ask your doctor which side effects you may experience, based on your treatment plan.
 Your health care team will work with you to manage or prevent many of these side effects.